Accel Leadership Program

 - Gain experience in solving real business strategy issues through interactive cases

-- Master skills in leadership, organizational structure, securing resources, and operating models
+- Master fundamental skills in leadership and entrepreneurship such as, organizational structure, securing resources, and operating models

 - Build lasting connections through a diverse network of entrepreneurially-minded Stanford students and alumni from all majors and a cross-section of years